-Perfection pegs have a standard taper and fit in the same holes as standard wooden friction pegs.
-They have the same shape, weight and taper as a set of good ebony pegs.
+Perfection pegs have a standard taper (violin 1:30, cello 1:25) and are designed to fit in the same holes as the standard wooden friction pegs currently on your instrument.
+They have the same profile and weight as a set of good ebony pegs.

 The section just below the head is the shank.
-Made of aircraft-grade aluminium, turned, polished and anodized, the shank encloses the the gears.
+Made of aircraft-grade aluminium, turned, polished and anodized, the shank encloses the gears and connects the head to the shaft.
 When the peg is installed the shank is fixed in the peg box and remains stationary.

 Inside the shank is a set of planetary gears, and the brake which holds the gears in position against the tension of the strings.
 The 4:1 geared reduction provides accuracy and control in tuning.
 The gears themselves are made of toughened high-tensile steel, they are immensely strong, permanently sealed and lubricated and never require maintenance.

-The shaft is the section with the string-hole.
-It sits below the shank and is made of anodised aluminium and Delrin industrial nylon.
+The shaft is the section with the string hole.
+It sits below the shank and is made of anodised aluminium and industrial nylon.
 The shaft is driven by the gears and turns once with every four turns of the head.

 See the Perfection pegs planetary gear diagram.

-Perfection pegs work in much the same way as a conventional peg, but more accurately and reliably.
-Turning the head of a Perfection peg tunes the string sharp or flat.
+Perfection pegs work in much the same way as a conventional pegs, but more accurately and reliably.

 When a string is tuned to pitch a variable-friction brake holds the gears in position against the tension of the string.
 The player controls the degree of friction by exerting a light inward pressure on the peg head as a string is tuned.
 Friction is increased by pressing the peg head inwards as it is turned, and can be released to let the peg turn more freely by pulling the peg head gently outwards during rotation.